 Interest income from short-term investments is recognized at the effective interest rate.
 Dividends are recognized as income on the ex-dividend date.
-The cost of investments is determined using the average cost method.

 Purchases and sales of financial assets are recognized at their trade date.
 Receivables in respect to investments sold and payables in respect to investments purchased represent unsettled investment transactions.